PRAISE-group/guidelines-technical/README.md

 - `refs.bib` for all citations.
 - `sections` folder for all the parts of the paper.
 Add them to the main paper with `\input{}`.
 A paper usually has these sections.
     -   `introduction.tex` -- Why is this paper interesting?
 What problem does it solve?
-    -   `overview.tex` -- Explain with a nice example how youe approach works.
+    -   `overview.tex` -- Explain with a nice example how your approach works.
     -   `algorithm.tex` -- Formally explain the algorithm, typeset it in the paper with `algorithm` package.
 Explain line by line how it works.
     -   `implementation.tex` -- Engineering overview, implementation details, optimizations that you might have performed.
 Architecture diagram.
 Modularity, component cohesion, dependency injection etc.
     -   `experiments.tex` -- This is important for acceptance, write your RQs, Compare with SOTA tools, etc.